Opentrons/opentrons/performance-metrics/README.md

 ### Extra step when running against real robots

-Once this is done you will need to hack getting your robot and app to think they are on the same version.
+Once this is done you might need to hack getting your robot and app to think they are on the same version.
 Go to your app -> Settings -> General and find your app version

 Then run